Rainier, Washington: 19th century and establishment

+20th century

+The original school was converted into the Zion Evangelical Lutheran Church after a new schoolhouse was built in the early 1900s; the church had been founded by German settlers the prior decade.
+The church was used once again for educational purposes after a fire at the schoolhouse in 1915.

 In 1906, the Bob White Lumber Company opened, bringing prosperity to the area through logging and sawmilling.
-Other lumber companies, such as Deschutes, Gruber and Docherty, and Fir Tree, were soon attracted to the area as well.
-In the late 1920s and early 1930s, several of these mill operations and many of the local buildings were destroyed by a series of fires, leading many residents to seek work at Weyerhaeuser Lumber at nearby Vail, which is now a ghost town.
+Other lumber companies, such as Deschutes, Gruber and Docherty, and Fir Tree, were soon attracted to the area as well, building mills or railroad spurs in the late 1900s into the mid-1910s.
+A depot was built in 1910 after the arrival of a line by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
+In the late 1920s and early 1930s, several of these mill operations and many of the local buildings were destroyed by a series of fires, leading many residents to seek work at Weyerhaeuser Lumber at nearby Vail, a present-day ghost town.

+A state forest camp, known as Camp Rainier, was built in the town during the 1930s by the Civilian Conservation Corps.
 In 1936, Rainier's third school was built out of brick.
-The construction of this new school allowed for addition of the second story, added in 1926 of the school built in 1915 to be removed, leaving it as a single story building again.
+The construction of this new school allowed for the 1926 second story to be removed, leaving it as a single story building again.

 Rainier's 1940 population was 500.
 In 1941, the WPA Guide to Washington described Rainier as "the social center for farmers and loggers of the vicinity, although its closed mills and vacant houses mark it as a ghost lumber town."
+The population was recorded to be approximately 315 during the 1947 vote for incorporation.